damiensedgwick/napp/README.md

 vol_some-id-number    created   app_data     1GB        lhr     bXXc    true            4573d4857eh34   20 hours ago
 ```

-5. Deploy your app `fly deploy --ha=false`
+5. Add your environment variables to Fly.io

+You will need to add the following variables to your app in the Fly.io dashboard.
+First navigate to your machine and then to secrets.

+Add the following 2 secrets:

+`APPNAME_NAME_COOKIE_STORE_SECRET` or `APP_NAME_NAME_COOKIE_STORE_SECRET`

+and

+`APPNAME_NAME_DB_PATH` or `APP_NAME_DB_PATH`

+**NB** Check your generated `.env` file to see how your app name should be written.

+Once these have both been added, we should be ready to deploy!

 Providing that I have not forgot anything, that should be all you need to do to get
 your nano app deployed on Fly.io with some persisted storage.

-6. You will need to add 2 environment variables to your Fly application.
-As they are
-dynamic and specific to your application I am not able to tell you what they are.

-They should however look something like this

-`SOME_NAME_COOKIE_STORE_SECRET`

-and

-`SOME_NAME_DB_PATH`

-These will both need to be added to your application for it to run properly once deployed.
+6. Deploying your app

+If everything has been configured correctly, you should be able to run the following:

+`fly deploy --ha=false`

+The `--ha=false` flag just turns off high availablilty to help keep things minimal.

 ## Contributing
 I'd love to have your help making Napp even better!
 Here's how to get involved: